How to Make your own Cleaning Supplies

 To clean a natural stone countertop or any other marble surface, mix 2 drops of dish-washing liquid in 2 cups of warm water, and sponge over it.
 Once you are done, rinse completely to make sure that no soap reside is left behind on the surface.
 Wipe with a cloth without allowing the marble to dry on its own.
 Acidic products like lemon, vinegar and any other acidic should not be used on granite or marble surfaces, as they eat into the stones and cause damage.

-If you'd like to read similar articles to How to Make your own Cleaning Supplies, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Make your own Cleaning Supplies, we recommend you visit our Home cleaning category.